celotolosa/VerticalSlice/README.md

    2. Setup terrain using the asset's materials and layers
    3. Build cave with route to a new NPC

+After Coding:

+1. I think that the breakdown really did help in coding my game to the next requirements.
+I followed it in a bit of a different order, (3, 1, 2), but the order didn't matter as much since the process for each was different.
+I would improve my breakdowns a little more in the future if I were to do them again by adding examples of the steps from previous activities, or add tutorial links
+2. In C# and visual scripting I've used both animations and movement that are bridged together.
+3. The unity system I want graded is the Scriptable objects that I used for NPC dialogue.
+It my intended and used unity system that I also pitched.

 ## Milestone 3 Devlog
 Milestone 3 Devlog goes here.
 ## Milestone 4 Devlog